ShulongZhao/SDDTask2/README.md

 Naga Maddali, Shulong Zhao, Lalith Manne

 ## Installing
-Download the Source Code (.zip for Windows and MacOS & tar.gz for Unix) attached in _Assets_ below.

 To run **Invasions**, Python must be installed.
 The links below navigate to direct downloads of Python. **Be sure to add Python to PATH when you open the installer.**